Coding-Devil/Coding-Devil/Readme.md

-# GOKULNATH V. 🔥
+# GOKULNATH V. 🌟
-### *AI Engineer | Agentic Architect | 5G & 6G Disruptor*
+### *AI Engineer | Agentic Architect | DataScience Practitioner*

 > “I don’t build systems.
 I build *intelligent futures*.”

 ---

 ### 🌌 Who's Gokul?
 He's 21.
 A humble Family guy.
-Obsessed with things that make him feel alive.
+Obsessed with things that make him feel alive, even if that meant the things which puts him on the edge.
 By day — AI Engineer at **Nokia**, shaping the brain of tomorrow’s 5G networks.
-By night — Swimming in the sea of **Sports, Bingewatching his fav shows and chasing Adrenaline with his 400cc Triumph**.
+By night — Swimming in the sea of **Sports, Bingewatching his fav shows and chasing adrenaline with his 400cc Triumph**.

 He doesn’t just *use* AI.
 He builds AI that **thinks, reasons, and attacks complexity like a predator**.